mon5termatt/h800-sbr-repair/README.md

 # DO NOT HAVE ANY OTHER CARDS ATTACHED TO THE PC.
 THIS IS HOW I MESSED UP!!!!

 ### Step 4
+Verify The card number is 0 by running `MegaRec.exe -adpList`

-Run the command `MegaRec.exe -writesbr 0 H800.bin`
+Then run the command `MegaRec.exe -writesbr 0 H800.bin`

 ### Step 5
 If it says success, Reboot!
 You are all set.